helm/charts/stable/percona/README.md

 The [Percona Server](https://hub.docker.com/_/percona/) image stores the MySQL data and configurations at the `/var/lib/mysql` path of the container.

-By default a PersistentVolumeClaim is created and mounted into that directory.
-In order to disable this functionality you can change the values.yaml to disable persistence and use an emptyDir instead.
+By default, an emptyDir volume is mounted at that location.

 > *"An emptyDir volume is first created when a Pod is assigned to a Node, and exists as long as that Pod is running on that node.
 When a Pod is removed from a node for any reason, the data in the emptyDir is deleted forever."*

+You can change the values.yaml to enable persistence and use a PersistentVolumeClaim instead.